hiepnguyenbg/Tekora-Online-Sales-Analysis/README.md

 * Look to capitalize on the growing share of Samsung accessories (32% of order count in 2022) by **introducing higher-cost Samsung products in already carried product categories such as laptops and cellphones.**

 * **Re-evaluate Bose SoundSport Headphones.** As the product has never made up more than 1% of annual revenue, attempt to sell through the product by implementing bundle offers and flash sales to non-Apple ecosystem loyalty members before discontinuing.

+* **Focus on high-performing regions.** Continue allocating resources to North America and EMEA with regionalized marketing and product availability strategies tailored to local preferences.

 * **Continue and push forward the loyalty program.** In order to convert non-members, consider offering a one-time sign-up discount paired with increased general marketing of membership benefits and savings.
 Focus targeted and personalized ads to previous customers, and utilize past order data to increase marketing efforts when previously purchased products may need replacing.